Heimwehr: In the Dollfuss government

-On 10 May Fey was appointed Minister of Security, and the Heimwehr ideologue Odo Neustädter-Stürmer was appointed State Secretary for Labor Procurement, Labor Service, Roads and Tourism.
+On 10 May, Fey was appointed Minister of Security, and the Heimwehr ideologue Odo Neustädter-Stürmer was appointed State Secretary for Labor Procurement, Labor Service, Roads and Tourism.
 On 20 May the Fatherland Front was founded, in large part at Starhemberg's suggestion.
 It absorbed Christian Social Party, the Landbund and the Heimwehr and was conceived as a rallying organization in which all political movements except Austromarxism and National Socialism were to be represented.
 Since the hoped-for movement of the Fatherland Front towards fascism did not proceed to the extent hoped for by much of the Heimwehr, relations with the movement remained contradictory and distrustful.
+On 19 June 1933, Dollfuss banned the Styrian Heimatschutz alongside the Austrian Nazi Party.

 On 11 September 1933, Dollfuss announced the end of the party-state and introduced plans to institute a corporatist order and to change the constitution, with the goal of creating a "social, Christian, German state of Austria on a corporatist basis and under strong authoritarian leadership".
 The Heimwehr was thus able to say that its Korneuburg Oath had become a state program.
 They therefore no longer saw any need to have their own political party, and the Heimatblock was dissolved on 27 September 1933.
 Before that, it had joined the Fatherland Front so that Emil Fey could be part of the new Dollfuss II government as Vice-Chancellor.
 Entry of the Heimwehr into the Fatherland Front was agreed on, but a corresponding accord was never signed by Ernst Starhemberg.
 The resistance within the movement, which did not want to give up its position as an independent political force, was too great.

 Even when the corporatist state under Chancellor Dollfuss began to become a reality in 1933, the Heimwehr continued to cause unrest.
-On 30 January 1934 they staged large-scale armed marches in numerous towns in Tyrol and made demands for the establishment of an authoritarian provincial committee with the participation of Heimwehr members.
-In the period that followed, a kind of "rolling Heimwehr putsch" went through the Austrian provinces.
-It created a hitherto unprecedented level of domestic political tension that finally erupted in the February Uprising that pitted government forces against the Social Democrats and ended with the victory of the Fatherland Front.
+On 30 January 1934, they staged large-scale armed marches in numerous towns in Tyrol and made demands for the establishment of an authoritarian provincial committee with the participation of Heimwehr members.
+The Heimwehr also participated in the February Uprising of 12–15 February 1934 that pitted government forces against the Social Democrats and ended with the victory of the Fatherland Front.